FAQ – Frequently asked questions

 I’m always happy discussing speaking opportunities.
 I have a list of the main talks I gave in the past if you are curious about what I usually speak about.
+I also do workshops and trainings.
 I’m always adapting the talks to the audience.

 A few details:

 - If your event has an entry ticket, I expect my time to be compensated.
 The compensation can be discussed and I usually adapt my fee based on the type of event and entry price, if you want a brand new talk that I have to build from scratch or if I will talk about a topic I already have content about, and other perks, etc.

 - If your meetup is for a non profit organization, free and online, I can leverage the fee for a topic I’ve already content for this (aka if you ask me to do a talk I’ve alreayd prepared).

 - I expect travel and hotel support from the conference.
 If you are a devfest or event affiliated with the GDG program, those can be covered by my GDE status.
 If it’s a workshop, we can discuss having those covered with workshop tickets.